Paradigm4/superfunpack/README.md

 distribution function described below to conduct one-sided Fisher's exact tests on 2x2 contingency tables.

-We show in the examples comparison with R's fisher.test function.
-The SciDB examples below computes only one-sided Fisher's exact tests corresponding to the `alternative=less` option in the R package.
+The SciDB examples below compute one-sided Fisher's exact tests corresponding to the `alternative=less` option in the R package, also shown for comparison.

 From the R documentation of fisher.test: